Sign in

 9. What is the minimum tenancy period and early termination policy?

-Standard tenancies are 6-12 months; early termination may require paying a penalty or finding a replacement tenant.
+Standard tenancies are 6–12 months.
+Early termination (if there is no break clause) may require paying a penalty or finding a replacement tenant.

-Subletting without written consent may constitute a breach of contract; students returning home during holidays should pay special attention.
+Subletting without written consent may constitute a breach of contract.
+Students returning home during holidays should pay special attention to this.

-There is no uniform rent increase limit in the UK, but landlords must provide a valid reason; it is recommended to negotiate in advance.
+There is no uniform rent increase limit in the UK, but landlords must provide a valid reason.
+It is recommended to negotiate renewal terms in advance.

 IV.
 Living Convenience and Safety